openenergymonitor/guide/source/setup/install.markdown

 ![home energy2](/images/applications/home-energy/emonpi-install2.jpg)

-The included [plastic clips](https://www.lincolnbinns.com/wp-content/uploads/2013/12/Plastic-Linc-Lug.png) and plastic locking nut can be used to mount the emonPi / emonTx on a wall.
+The included clips can be used to mount the emonPi / emonTx on a wall.

 See [Solar PV Application Note](/applications/solar-pv/) for emonPi solar PV install guide & images.